NathanEpstein/bookmaker/README.md

 # bookmaker
-Simple book-making engine for setting odds based on flow of bets
+Simple book-making engine for setting odds based on flow of bets.
+For educational purposes.

 ## install
 `npm install bookiejs`